 A simple explanation would be if you push a button or pull a trigger, there is water running down the pipeline.
 Then you have a flushing toilet.
 The other significant character of flushing toilet would be the “S, P, U, J” shape of trapway.

-In the modern society, when there’s a toilet, it is probably a flushing toilet.
+In modern society, if there’s a toilet available, it is probably a flushing toilet.
 Even in countries like China or Vietnam, you could lay your butt on a squatting flushing toilet.
-The opposite of flushing toilet is “dry” toilet.
-Oh, you are curious about what that is?
+The opposite of the flushing toilet is the “dry” toilet.
+You must be curious about what that is.
 Dig a hole in your garden and put a toilet seat over it.
-Congrats, you made one.
+Congrats, you’ve made one!

-This is when the toilet’s tank is connected to the bowl, so the whole toilet is a piece of ceramic.
-The clear plus points of this kind of toilet is that the size of the water tank is typically smaller and there is no crevice in the middle, so it is easy to clean.
+This is when the toilet’s tank is connected to the bowl, making the whole toilet is a piece of ceramic.
+The clear advantages of this kind of toilet is that the size of the water tank is typically smaller and there is no crevice in the middle, so it is easy to clean.
 Most of the time, buying a one-piece toilet comes with a toilet seat, and thus it’s not a problem.
-The only drawback would probably be the money, but it is well worth it in my opinion.
+The only drawback would probably be the money, but it is well worth it, in my opinion.

-It is probably the most common type of toilet spreading across the continent.
-Opposite to the one-piece toilet, the water tank, and the bowl is separated, and thus the tank has a larger volume to store water.
-Although nowadays people tend to go for a one-piece toilet, the two-piece toilet has its strength.
+This is probably the most common type of toilet that is spreading across the continent.
+Opposite to the one-piece toilet, the water tank and the bowl are separated, and thus the tank has a larger volume to store water.
+Although nowadays people tend to go for a one-piece toilet, the two-piece toilet has its strengths.

-The greatest point is the durability, and I’m going to take TOTO Drake II for example, in my experience, this type of toilet can last for decades.
-The only thing you need to be careful is which brand you choose.
+The greatest factor is the durability, and I’m going to take TOTO Drake II for example.
+In my experience, this type of toilet can last for decades.
+The only thing you need to be careful with is which brand you choose.

-Now, this is a smart design toilet by Saniflo.
-What makes upflush toilet unique is that along with the technology of Saniflo, you can install a toilet in any place you like in your house because you don’t need a drain line beside it.
-And the best part of this kind of toilet is that you don’t need to break a large hole on your floor and it is fully mobile.
-So far my experience of the upflush toilet and the Saniplus system are amazing.
-With some rare exception that I get a call back to check some minor problem like clogging pipe or wobbly toilet seat.
+Now this is a smart design toilet by Saniflo.
+What makes upflush toilets unique is that along with the technology of Saniflo, you can install a toilet in any place you like in your house, because you don’t need a drain line beside it.
+And the best part of this kind of toilet is that you don’t need to break a large hole in your floor, and it is fully mobile.
+So far, my experience of the upflush toilet and the Saniplus system are amazing.
+With some rare exception, I get a call back to check some minor problem like a clogging pipe or wobbly toilet seat.